The Tools Needed To Be A Logo Designer

 Some designers might feel the need to develop their ideas directly on a computer, but they’re making a mistake.
 The sheer freedom and speed that comes from sketching makes it the best way to develop ideas.
-There’s been so many times when I’ve personally scribbled down an idea only for a ‘happy accident’ to happen, which has developed into a stronger idea that I would never have considered in my mind alone.
+There’s been so many times when I’ve personally scribbled down an idea only for a ‘happy accident’ to happen.
+It has developed into a stronger idea that I would never have considered in my mind alone.

-The basics you need is a blank sheet of paper, however, I recommend getting yourself a couple of different sketchbooks if you want to be a pro.
+The basics you need is a blank sheet of paper.
+However, I recommend getting yourself a couple of different sketchbooks if you want to be a pro.

 A larger sketchpad, such as A3 size can be used for desktop use.
-This is for times of deep focus when you will be brainstorming ideas, so it’s useful to be able to see all of these ideas on a single sheet of paper, and not have the distraction of flicking back and forth.
+This is for times of deep focus when you will be brainstorming ideas.
+So it’s useful to be able to see all of these ideas on a single sheet of paper, and not have the distraction of flicking back and forth.